 As I sit at my computer typing away I can almost feel the intensity of his gaze.
-Glancing over my shoulder I see him sitting there, eyes glued on the pear tree in the back yard – the home of a local family of squirrels.
+Glancing over my shoulder I see him sitting there, eyes glued to the pear tree in the backyard – the home of a local family of squirrels.
 One move down the trunk and Griffin is off and out the doggie door in a mad chase to defend the backyard.
 Griffin has been a part of our family for over 14 years, and from the very beginning, he has deemed himself the protector of the family.
 He has been there as we have raised our children, watched them one by one leave for college, and now he sits – most days at my feet – as I write.
 Historically dogs are known for their loyalty to their master, but we’ve come to think of Griffin as fiercely loyal.

 John Grogan, the author of Marley and Me, said this of his dog Marley:

 “A person can learn a lot from a dog, even a loopy one like ours.
 He taught me about living each day with unbridled exuberance and joy, about seizing the moment and following your heart.
 He taught me to appreciate the simple things – a walk in the woods, a fresh snowfall, a nap in a shaft of winter sunlight.
 And as he grew old and achy, he taught me about optimism in the face of adversity.
 Mostly, he taught me about friendship and selflessness and, above all else, unwavering loyalty.”
 (Marley and Me: Life and Love With the World’s Worst Dog)

 Loyalty.
 A fairly straightforward word, attribute, and characteristic.
 We expect it from those we are closest to, but how often do we contemplate our loyalty to our beliefs, values, and others.

 Learning to understand what matters most in my life has helped me to develop greater loyalty.
 I recently read a book, Choices that Change Lives by Hal Urban, that included a simple exercise in determining whether your priorities are in line with your values.